-The Exchange proposes to adopt an additional report as part of the existing Cboe Timestamping Service reports.
-The Cboe Timestamping Service will provide timestamp information for orders, 5 quotes and cancels for market participants.
+The Exchange proposes to amend Rule 13.8 (EDGX Book Feeds) to adopt an additional report as part of the existing Cboe Timestamping Service reports.
+The Cboe Timestamping Service reports provide timestamp information for orders and cancels for market participants.
 More specifically, the Cboe Timestamping Service reports provide various timestamps relating to the message lifecycle throughout the exchange system.
-The first report that is currently offered-the Missed Liquidity Report-covers order and quote messages and the second report-Cancels Report6-covers cancel messages.
+The first report that is currently offered-the Missed Liquidity Report-covers order messages and the second report-Cancels Report5-covers cancel messages.

-The Exchange now proposes to introduce the All Cancel Report which is intended to supplement the existing Missed Cancels Report7 by offering a comprehensive view of cancel behavior and messaging activity.
-In comparison to the existing Missed Cancels Report, the All Cancels Report will include all cancel-related messages sent by the Recipient Firm (as defined below), irrespective of whether the cancel attempt was successful or associated with a trade event.
+The Exchange now proposes to introduce the All Cancel Report which is intended to supplement the existing Missed Cancels Report6 by offering a comprehensive view of cancel behavior and messaging activity.
+In comparison to the existing Missed Cancels Report, the All Cancels Report will include all cancel-related messages sent by the subscriber, irrespective of whether the cancel attempt was successful or associated with a trade event.